ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 This section briefly covers how the provided software can be used for performing text translations.
 We begin with the **bpbd-server** and the **bpbd-client** then briefly talk about the **lm-query**.
 For information on the LM, TM and RM model file formats and others see section [Input file formats](#input-file-formats)

 ###Translation server: _bpbd-server_
 The translation server is used to load language, translation and reordering models for a given source/target language pair and to process the translation requests coming from the translation client.
-When started from a command line witout any parameters, **bpbd-server** reports on the available command-line options:
+When started from a command line without any parameters, **bpbd-server** reports on the available command-line options:

 ```
 $ bpbd-server